 Tightening specification for wheel bolts in steel and aluminum alloy rims:

 Never grease or oil the wheel bolts and the threads in the wheel hub.
+Lubrication changes the friction between the threads and can cause the bolts to be tightened incorrectly even when the indicated torque appears correct.

 Check the tightening torque using a functioning torque wrench immediately after changing a wheel.
+If a torque wrench is not available at the roadside, tighten the bolts with the lug wrench and have the torque checked professionally without delay.

 WARNING